Fostering the Development and Innovation in Society as a Global Leader of Advanced Materials

 Example of the Adoption of Rolled Annealed Copper Foil

-Treated rolled copper foil is used in flexible printed circuit boards (FPC).
+Treated rolled copper foil is used in flexible printed circuit boards (FPCs).
 This copper foil is a wiring material that can be bent to connect components inside smartphones, contributing to miniaturization and longer life.
-In the future, in addition to the further advancement and miniaturization of components for smartphones and PCs with the incorporation of AI, the use of these components is expected to expand through peripheral devices such as smartwatches and smart glasses.
+In the future, in addition to the further advancement and miniaturization of components for smartphones and PCs with the incorporation of AI, the use of these components is expected to expand through wearable devices such as smartwatches and smart glasses.
 We have secured our position as a leading vendor, maintaining a competitive advantage through a market development approach that allows us to launch products ahead of competitors by identifying development needs quickly based on strong relationships with end users.

 Point 1